National Cancer Institute

 - See the PDQ patient summary on Spirituality for information about religion, spirituality, spiritual well-being, and health.

-- See the Exercise section in the PDQ patient summary on Fatigue for more information about how tai chi is being studied in cancer-related fatigue.
+- See the Exercise section in the PDQ patient summary on Fatigue for more information about how tai chi is being studied in fatigue related to cancer.

 - See the Mindfulness-based stress reduction for survivors of breast cancer section in the PDQ health professional summary on Adjustment to Cancer: Anxiety and Distress for information about a clinical trial using meditation and yoga to lower stress.